The absurdity of religion

 I am reminded of a story I once read:

 "An alien searching for intelligent life forms visited the Earth.
-He came across two people arguing about religion.
-After reporting that there was no intelligent life on Earth he went on to the next planet on his list.
+He came across two people arguing about some point on religion.
+After recording that there was no intelligent life on Earth he went on to the next planet on his list.

 An interesting group of pages, not related to my pages